 Cruise Conversations Live is the conference program at Cruise Ship Interiors Design Expo Americas (CSI) and Cruise Ship Hospitality Expo (CSH), and is brought to you by our official Conference Partner Passenger Ship Interior & Refurbishment Review and our Conference Sponsor NEWH.

 The conference is the place to hear top industry experts discussing the major topics of the day – as well as being a great place to rest your feet after a busy day on the show floor.
 Cruise Conversations Live covers a wide range of important industry topics – take your pick from the day 2 sessions below and start to plan your day at CSI!
-For the day 1 sessions, click here.
+Click here for day 1 sessions.

 Keynote – the Business Case for Sustainability